akky20/akky20/README.md

 - 👨🏻‍💻 I am Abhiroop, a passionate Developer based in India
 - 🎓 Currently pursuing BTech in Mechanical Engineering
-- 😄 Life centers around: Robots, Machine Learning, and Development.
+- ✨ Life centers around: Robots, Machine Learning, and Development.
-- ✨ Having immense love for exploring and creating tech domains
+- 😄 Passionate about exploring and developing new tech domains.

 <!--<div align="center">